 Another of the “loaner ships” built by several club members in 2014.
 Originally the USS Buchanan, then transferred to the British as part of Lend Lease and named the HMS Campbelltown.
 The British then converted it to look like a German Warship for a special raid to blow up locks in St. Nazarine.
 To make an “Axis” loaner ship, some creative license was taken and it was built in the “German” configuration.
 It has two guns; one fixed in front and another in the stern.
-Still used as a club loaner ship.
+Sold to an individual member and no longer used as a club loaner ship.

 Two of these WWI German Destroyers were built in the 1990’s and continue to operate today in regular combat nearly 20 years later.
 Armed with a single fixed gun up front and another in the stern.
 B-109 is Deryk Haole’s 723 Class ship.